LC-Linkous/reverse_engineering_notes/README.md

 #### Embedded

-An embedded system is specialized type of computer system with a dedicated function.
+An embedded device is specialized type of device with in a system that has a dedicated function.
 An embedded device typically has a combination of a computer processor, memory, and peripheral interfacing (sometimes GPIO).
 These devices are often resource-constrained by design, making them well suited for low-cost, specific functions either individually or as part of a coordinated system.
-Some applications for this type of technology are specific applications like IoT devices, medical devices, industrial controllers, and automotive systems.
+Some uses for this type of technology are specific applications like IoT devices, medical devices, industrial controllers, and automotive systems.

-These systems often use real-time operating systems or run bare-metal/base code with device or system dependent architectural constraints.
+"embeded code analysis" is not one type of code analysis.
+An embedded device will have firmware, program code, etc. running on it depending on the application.
+These systems often use real-time operating systems or run bare-metal(base code) with device- or system-dependent architectural constraints.
+Researching the specific device, and its applicatiion, will drive what kind of code analysis you will be starting with.
-[add more about what this means for research purposes]

-*FPGA connection
+For reverse engineering purproses, when approaching a complicated device it may be nessecary to treat the analysis as multiple (parallel) approaches for firmware, software, and hardware analysis until you formulate an approach for a specific goal.

+For example, Field-Programmable Gate Arrays (FPGAs) and microcontrollers are both popular in components in embedded systems, but operate very differently.
+Microcontrollers are single-chip computers that have a processor, memory, and peripherals on a single (simple cut) PCB board.
+These boards are used for simple control tasks, sensor interfacing, basic data processing, and maybe some communication if in a distributed control system (wireless communication is probably a seperate chip or peripheral board).
+FPGAs perform specific digial logic functions, can process at high speeds and in parallel, and can handle networking, image processing, and AI/ML applications (memory constraints considered).
+FPGAs are not, themselves, embedded

+These two devices may even be used together in a coordinated system, or on the same chip in the cases of System on a Chip FPGAs (SoC FPGAs).
+Typically the computational power and cost for an application is a deciding factor for which option is used.

 **Task Examples**
+* Identify major components of the system
+* Identify the processor and memory
+  * Not just the location on the board, but the datasheet
+* Identify the peripherals
+* Identify potential interface options
+* Obtain source code, firmware, binary, etc. for analysis
+* (This is where the tasks split based on what is accessable)

+See the following tables for specific tool examples:
+* Hardware table
-*
+* Firmware table
-  *
+* Software table